anope/website/upgrading.md

 0. If you are using the `db_sql` or `db_sql_live` modules it is recommended that on 2.0 you load `db_flatfile` and export your database to a file and re-import on 2.1 to update the schema of your database.

+0. The syntax for using defines has changed.
+Replace all usages of `services.host` with `${services.host}` and do the same for any defines you have added.

 #### services.conf

 0. Rename `services.conf` to `anope.conf`.